Mavis Nimoh, MPA, Executive Director

-Heather received her bachelor’s degree from Skidmore College in 2001 and is currently finishing her master’s degree in macro Social Work at RI College, with an anticipated May 2017 completion.
+Heather received her bachelor’s degree from Skidmore College in 2001 and her master’s degree in macro Social Work at RI College in 2017.
 Heather’s passion for social justice and racial equity has grown throughout her past 15 years of working at community-based organizations in Providence, RI.
 Prior to joining the Center, Heather worked for 8 years as the Director of Employment & Education Services at the Institute for the Study and Practice of Nonviolence, and for 4 years as the Education Coordinator at Groundwork Providence.
 She has extensive experience working as both a program administrator and direct service provider for justice-involved and high-risk populations, and she draws upon that experience in her work at the Center building a strategic, community-based and statewide prisoner reentry system for Rhode Island.

 Alexandria Macmadu, ScM, Senior Research Assistant